Glass–Steagall in post-financial crisis reform debate: Volcker rule as "Glass–Steagall lite"

 The Dodd–Frank Act included the Volcker Rule, which among other things limited proprietary trading by banks and their affiliates.
-This proprietary trading ban will generally prevent commercial banks and their affiliates from acquiring non-governmental securities with the intention of selling those securities for a profit in the "near term."
-Some have described the Volcker Rule, particularly its proprietary trading ban, as "Glass–Steagall lite."
+This proprietary trading ban was to generally prevent commercial banks and their affiliates from acquiring non-governmental securities with the intention of selling those securities for a profit in the "near term."
+Some in 2010, have described the Volcker Rule, particularly its proprietary trading ban, as "Glass–Steagall lite."

 As described in prohibitions apply to dealing in and underwriting or distributing securities, Glass–Steagall restricted commercial bank "dealing" in, not "trading" of, non-government securities the bank was permitted to purchase as "investment securities."
 After the GLBA became law, Glass–Steagall Section 16 continued to restrict bank securities purchases.
 The GLBA, however, expanded the list of "bank-eligible" securities to permit banks to buy, underwrite, and deal in municipal revenue bonds, not only "full faith and credit" government bonds.

 The Volcker Rule permits "market making" and other "dealer" activities in non-government securities as services for customers.
 Glass–Steagall Section 16 prohibits banks from being a "market maker" or otherwise "dealing" in non-government (i.e., "bank-ineligible") securities.
 Glass–Steagall Section 16 permits a bank to purchase and sell (i.e., permits "trading") for a bank's own account non-government securities that the OCC approves as "investment securities."
 The Volcker Rule will prohibit such "proprietary trading" of non-government securities.

-Before and after the late-2000s financial crisis, banking regulators worried that banks were incorrectly reporting non-traded assets as held in their "trading account" because of lower regulatory capital requirements for assets held in a "trading account."
+Before and after the 2008 financial crisis, banking regulators worried that banks were incorrectly reporting non-traded assets as held in their "trading account" because of lower regulatory capital requirements for assets held in a "trading account."
 Under the Volcker Rule, U.S. banking regulators have proposed that banks and their affiliates be prohibited from holding any asset (other than government securities and other listed exceptions) as a "trading position."

-Senators Jeff Merkley (D-OR) and Carl Levin (D-MI) have written that "proprietary trading losses" played "a central role in bringing the financial system to its knees."
+In 2011, Senators Jeff Merkley (D-OR) and Carl Levin (D-MI) wrote that "proprietary trading losses" played "a central role in bringing the financial system to its knees."
 They wrote that the Volcker Rule's proprietary trading ban contained in statutory language they proposed is a "modern Glass–Steagall" because Glass–Steagall was both "over-inclusive" (in prohibiting some "truly client-oriented activities that could be managed by developments in securities and banking law") and "under-inclusive" in failing to cover derivatives trading.